PaarthB/CI-CD-Jenkins/README.md

 ![Image](/Pipeline.png?raw=true "Generic CI/CD Pipeline Jenkins")
 - Includes a python program <i>snvModified.py</i> which helps in creating a generic <b>CI/CD</b> platform for the entire SCM (<u>SVN</u>) and dynamically trigger builds for each of the modified projects.

-- It dynamically generates temporary properties files like <i>build0.properties, build1.properties</i> etc, each of which contain a key 'modified' which is set equal to the name of the project that was modified in the SVN repository.
+- It dynamically generates temporary properties files like <i>build0.properties, build1.properties</i> etc. in Jenkins job workspace, each of which contain a key 'modified' which is set equal to the name of the project that was modified in the SVN repository.
 Ex:

         modified=SampleApp